E261 series: Premium Green Car (Car 1)

 Car 1 is designated as a "premium green car" with a 1+1 private seating layout.
 The fully power-reclining seats, made of leather and equipped with leg rest and luggage space under each seat, can be swiveled towards the window side for the view of Izu's seaside.

 Green car private compartments (Cars 2 and 3)

-Cars 2 to 3 are designated as "green cars" with private compartment seating for groups of 4 to 6 people, and are priced higher than the "premium green car".
+Cars 2 to 3 are designated as "green cars" with private compartment seating for groups of 4 to 6 people and are priced higher than the "premium green car".
 Seats are arranged in transverse seating for the 4 person compartments and individual seatings for the 6 person compartments.
 All private compartments have the electrical power outlets.

 Cafeteria (Car 4)

 Car 4 is designated as the cafeteria, with an open-style kitchen, counter seats, and table seats.

 Green car (Cars 5 to 8)

 Cars 5 to 8 are designated as regular "green cars"; passenger accommodation consists of 2+1 seating throughout.
-Each seat are equipped with power outlets and can be reclined.
+Each seat is equipped with power outlets and can be reclined.
 Two single seats on car 5 are equipped with belts for wheelchairs.